bhk/scam/reference.md

 #### Word-Encoding Details

 The following details are implementation-specific.
-This knowledge is not necessary to know them in order to write correct SCAM programs.
-It may be helpful, however, when examining values while debugging.
+This is not to say that these details are anything to be afraid of -- after all, there is only one implementation of SCAM -- but just that this knowledge is not necessary for writing SCAM programs.
+It may be helpful, however, when deciphering values while debugging.

 SCAM's current implementation of word-encoding might be called bang-encoding: